Bonf6059/ISA-Medieval/README.md

 - Add griffon from medieval overhaul and hydra from biomes!Caverns
 - Add greater compatibility to detvisor's "stoneborn cuisine"

-- Add new signs. texture already in the folder
 - Add new clothings texture in the misc apparel

 # Old updates